jphmrst/PLC/src/plc/fp/NatData.lagda.md

 ...                        | false = find key pm
 ```

-TODO Discuss with guards
+This function uses a new control structure introduced by `with`.
+After `with` is an expression, and the subsequent `...  |` lines
+should give patterns which cover every case of the values which may be
+the result of the expression.
+In this example, there are only two
+possible values `true` and `false`, so we have two different cases.

 ## Unicode

-This chapter uses the following unicode:
+This section uses the following Unicode symbols:

+    →  U+2192  RIGHTWARDS ARROW (\to, \r, \->)
     ∷  U+2237  PROPORTION  (\::)

 ---

 *This page is derived from Pierce et al., with some short exceprts
+from Wadler et al., and by Maraist.
+Exercise sort2 is derived from
-from Wadler et al.; for more information see the [sources and
+Keller and Chakravarty.
+For more information see the [sources and
 authorship]({{ site.baseurl }}/Sources/) page.*